gergusber/ChallangeNode/README.md

 - [x]Unit tests for the API endpoints

 - Proces:

-Dev: npm start
+- Dev run: : npm start
+  This will generate the db, apply the migrations then the seed

 1.  npx sequelize-cli db:create
 2.  npx sequelize-cli db:migrate
 3.  npx sequelize-cli db:seed:all
+4.  npm start

-Test: run $ npm test
+- Test run: npm test
   This will generate the db, apply the migrations then the seed